Jakobi Meyers Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 - In last week's matchup with the Cowboys, Meyers caught five passes for 44 yards while being targeted six times.

-- During his last three games, Meyers has caught 17 passes on 23 targets for 170 yards, averaging 56.7 yards per game.
+- During his last three games, Meyers has racked up 56.7 yards per game, hauling in 17 passes on 23 targets.

 Meyers' New England Teammates